 A cold-water creek is located in the wetland that flows across the north end of the Subject Property.
-No development is proposed north of the watercourse and a 30 m buffer has been applied to the boundary of the wetland associated with the watercourse.
 The wetland boundary incorporates the stable top of bank on the south side of the wetland.
-Therefore, the development adheres to this policy.
-Furthermore, the 30 m buffer will be left undisturbed, and vegetation will be allowed to regenerate, where farming activities previously took place.

 3.4 Endangered Species Act, 2007